A-Beni/alu-shell/README.md

-This is a repository that contains bash sripts
+This is a directory for processes and signals